EndPointCorp/end-point-blog/2014/03/11/interchange-table-hacking.html.md

 Database  my_table  KEY  code
 ```

 Here’s the problem this presents: when you add a COMPOSITE_KEY to a table, the table editor refuses to show per-row checkboxes that allow you to delete rows.
-I thought I might have to write a custom admin page to carry this off, but then I had an inspiration—the REAL_NAME attribute of the Database directive:
+I thought I might have to write a custom admin page to carry this off, but then I had an inspiration—​the REAL_NAME attribute of the Database directive:

 ```nohighlight
 Database  my_table_edit my_table_edit.txt __SQLDSN__